The Lowery Law Group

 - (2) file an application online at https://www.ssa.gov/applyfordisability/,

 - (3) call your local Social Security office to set up an appointment to file over the telephone, or

 - (4) call your local Social Security office to set up an appointment to file in person.

 The way in which your claim is filed may, in some cases, set you up for an earlier approval or if done incorrectly can result in delays and present difficulties throughout the duration of your case.
 An incomplete application package or missing information regarding medical providers will slow down the application process.
 The Lowery Law Group is careful to file your claim completely and accurately in order to present your case in the best way possible to examiners.
-Individuals who are represented by an attorney are more likely to be approved for disability benefits then those who are unrepresented.
-If you are considering filing a claim for disability call Lowery Law Group for a free phone consultation.
+Individuals who are represented by an attorney are more likely to be approved for disability benefits than those who are unrepresented.
+If you are considering filing a claim for disability call or contact Lowery Law Group for a free phone consultation.